 - Election of Directors (Proposal 1).
 The election of directors is determined by a plurality of the votes cast in person or by proxy by the stockholders entitled to vote on the election of directors.
-An instruction to withhold authority to vote for a nominee for director and broker nonvotes will have no effect upon the outcome of the vote on the election of directors. - All Other Matters: Advisory Vote on Executive Compensation (Proposal 2), Re-approval of Our Annual Cash Incentive Plan (Proposal 3) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 4).
-The advisory vote on our executive compensation, re-approval of our annual cash incentive plan and the ratification of the selection of our independent registered public accounting firm are determined by a majority of the votes cast by the holders of the shares present or represented by proxy at the meeting and voting on each matter.
+An instruction to withhold authority to vote for a nominee for director and broker nonvotes will have no effect upon the outcome of the vote on the election of directors. - All Other Matters: Advisory Vote on Executive Compensation (Proposal 2) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 3).
+The advisory vote on our executive compensation and the ratification of the selection of our independent registered public accounting firm are determined by a majority of the votes cast by the holders of the shares present or represented by proxy at the meeting and voting on each matter.
 Under our bylaws, abstentions and broker non-votes will have no effect on the determination of whether stockholders have approved the proposal.